redsanket/spark/external/hue/guide/ui/index.rst

 scripts.
 The top navigation components lets you view saved scripts and information about scripts that have been run.

+In summary, the **Pig Editor** gives you the following:

+- **Editor:** lets you create, edit, run (executed through Oozie), save, copy and delete scripts as well as set scripts property.
+- **Scripts Manager:** lets you create, open, run, copy, and delete scripts.
+- **Status Dashboard:** lets you view running and completed scripts.

+.. note:: Pig scripts are executed via Oozie server (Hue needs a server).
+          No live logs right now like Hive Beeswax.

 .. image:: images/hue_pig_editor.jpg
    :height: 915px
    :width: 1450px